tifa365/starter-code-open_data_berlin/README.md

 # Preconfigured starter code files for all CSV datasets of Berlin Open Data

-### Open any tabular dataset of Berlin Open Data with one click and get a fully configured Python Jupyter Notebook or R Markdown file.
+### Open any tabular dataset of **Berlin Open Data** with one click and **get a fully configured Python Jupyter Notebook or R Markdown file**.

-### Please go to this 👉 **[overview website]({{ GITHUB_PAGE }}) with the full list of datasets and links to all code files**.

-This repository provides currently 2 x 338 code files (1 x R, 1 x Python) for all data sets (*«packages»*) that are available on [Berlin Open Data](https://daten.berlin.de/) and that contain one or several CSV distributions.

-- The code files are set with relevant metadata, descriptions, data links, and some starter code.
+- The code files are **set with relevant metadata, descriptions, data links, and some starter code.**
 - The idea of this experiment is **that you immediately can start analyzing the data with R or Python.**
 - You can **open the Python notebooks with one click in Google Colab too.**

-⚠️ **Note**:
-- **GitHub unfortunately doesn't render larger markdown files full length in the repo view.** The GitHub page aka «overview website» (link above) renders the list properly.
-- Unfortunately you neither won't be able to view all 2.k+ files in the repo folders.
-Again GitHub truncates file lists longer than 1k files.
-Files beyond the limit are available but aren't listed.
-So either clone the repo or select individual files from the [overview website]({{ GITHUB_PAGE }}).
+⚠️ **Note**: To **download individual files from GitHub you need to switch to the file's `RAW` view and then `Right-Click-Save-As`.** Only so you get the proper file format rather than the HTML that GitHub yields.

-Feedback is always very welcome – simply open an issue! 🙌
+Feedback is always very welcome – simply open an issue.

+👉 Here is the link to the [repository](https://github.com/tifa365/starter-code_open_data_berlin) that contains currently 2 x 338 code files (1 x R, 1 x Python) for all data sets (_«packages»_) that are available on [Berlin Open Data](https://daten.berlin.de/) and that contain one or several CSV distributions.
+This website is build from this repo.

-<sub>Latest update: **2024-08-21 05:25:54**</sub><br>
+<sub>Latest update: **2024-08-21 05:55:51**</sub><br>
 <sub>For all data licenses please refer to each data set's link (provided in list as well as in the notebooks).</sub>
 | ID | Title (abbreviated to 200 chars) | Python Colab | Python GitHub | R GitHub |
 | :-- | :-- | :-- | :-- | :-- |
 | e7b4e3f5-3c8e-417a-9396-387373020ff2 | [Adressen Kindertagespflegestellen Steglitz-Zehlendorf](https://daten.berlin.de/datensaetze/e7b4e3f5-3c8e-417a-9396-387373020ff2) | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://githubtocolab.com/tifa365/starter-code_open_data_berlin/blob/main/notebooks/02_python/e7b4e3f5-3c8e-417a-9396-387373020ff2.ipynb) | [Python GitHub](https://github.com/tifa365/starter-code_open_data_berlin/blob/main/notebooks/02_python/e7b4e3f5-3c8e-417a-9396-387373020ff2.ipynb) | [R GitHub](https://github.com/tifa365/starter-code_open_data_berlin/blob/main/notebooks/01_r-markdown/e7b4e3f5-3c8e-417a-9396-387373020ff2.Rmd) |